-As my way of saying “Thank You!” for becoming a paid subscriber to my group coaching service, I will give you free access to my bundle of professional development courses.
-This package is worth almost $90, and it’s my gift to you when you subscribe today!
+As my way of saying “Thank You!” for becoming a paid annual subscriber to my group coaching service, I will give you free access to my bundle of professional development courses.
+This package is worth almost $90, and it’s my gift to you when you purchase an annual subscription!

 Fear of failure limits careers.